gustafn/ns-modernizer/README.md

 ```bash
 tclsh ns-modernizer.tcl -change 1
 ```
+The script creates backup files by adding "-original" to the  changed files.
+If you run the script multiple times make sure to delete these backupfile to prevent hickups (see point 5).

 ### 2. List Differences:
 Use the `-diff` flag to review changes without making updates: